AdobeDocs/photoshop-api-docs-pre-release/README.md

 ### Example 1: Initiate a job to create an image cutout

 The `/cutout` api takes a single input image to generate your mask or cutout from.
-Using [Example.jpg](https://github.com/AdobeDocs/photoshop-api-docs-pre-release/blob/master/sample_files/Example.jpg), a typical curl call might look like this:
+Using Example.jpg, with the use case of a document stored in Adobe's Creative Cloud, a typical curl call might look like this:

 ```shell
 curl -X POST \